Texas Layoffs — February 2003

 Largest Layoffs

-The biggest impact was at Birds Eye Foods at its Uvalde facility, reporting 270 affected workers.
+The largest notice was filed by Birds Eye Foods at its Uvalde facility, reporting 270 affected workers.
 BP America, Inc.-Corporate followed with 216 workers.

 Trend & Outlook